 Section 2 suggested two possible mechanisms for the formation of the wave source at the tropopause: (i) wave decay (resulting in an apparent wave source), and (ii) upscale cascade.
 Here we test the two hypotheses using subjective analysis (section 3.3) in the model and in ERA-20C.
-Note that an average over all cases (objectively analysed as per section 3.2) shows indication of 295 both mechanisms as well (see below), thus subjective analysis merely serves to highlight the mechanisms for clear cases of (i) and (ii).
+Note that an average over all cases (objectively analysed as per section 3.2) shows indication of both mechanisms as well (see below), thus subjective analysis merely serves to highlight the mechanisms for clear cases of (i) and (ii).

-Fig. 4 shows the model's $k = 2$ wave source/sink (anomalous positive/negative EP flux divergence; shading) and anomalous wave propagation (EP fluxes; arrows) in the top panels and synoptic ($k \geq 4$) wave source/sink in the bottom panels for 300 lag-pressure composites over (a,b) all tropopause wave source events preceding SSDs (objective analysis), (c,d) subjectively selected events that demonstrate upscale cascade mechanism, and (e,f) subjectively selected events that demonstrate wave decay mechanism.
+Fig. 4 shows the model's $k = 2$ wave source/sink (anomalous positive/negative EP flux divergence; shading) and anomalous wave propagation (EP fluxes; arrows) in the top panels and synoptic ($k \geq 4$) wave source/sink in the bottom panels for lag-pressure composites over (a,b) all tropopause wave source events preceding SSDs (objective analysis), (c,d) subjectively selected events that demonstrate upscale cascade mechanism, and (e,f) subjectively selected events that demonstrate wave decay mechanism.

 Fig. 4c demonstrates a wave source ($k = 2$) at ~ 200 hPa around lag 0, i.e., the tropopause wave source.
 This wave source is not preceded by equally strong wave sink at the same level, excluding the possibility of strong wave decay mechanism (consistent with the definitions for subjective analysis; section 3.3).
-Moreover, Fig. 4d demonstrates a wave sink in the synoptic 305 waves ($k \geq 4$) in the same region and at the same time as (or slightly before; seen in a case-by-case study; not shown) the wave source in Fig. 4c, suggesting an upscale cascade mechanism in generating the $k = 2$ wave source (consistent with the hypothesis discussed in section 2.2; see also schematic in Fig. 2).
-Note that the wave source ($k = 2$) is stronger than wave sink ($k \geq 4$), further suggesting a potential presence of other mechanisms such as resonance (as discussed in section 2.2).
-The EP fluxes (wave propagation; arrows) in Fig. 4c also demonstrate an amplification of wave propagation out of the wave source ($k = 2$) in 310 equatorward (left tilt, i.e., not backwards in time) and upward direction, which can potentially disturb the stratospheric polar vortex (see section 5).
-Note that there is also a weaker surface $k = 2$ wave source present simultaneously with the tropopause wave source (Fig. 4c), which may reach the tropopause/lower stratosphere, where they can help amplifying the wave source (as discussed in sections 2.2, 2.3).
+Moreover, Fig. 4d demonstrates a wave sink in the synoptic waves ($k \geq 4$) in the same region and at the same time as the wave source in Fig. 4c, suggesting an upscale cascade mechanism in generating the $k = 2$ wave source (consistent with the hypothesis discussed in section 2.2; see also schematic in Fig. 2).
+Note that the wave source ($k = 2$) is stronger than wave sink ($k \geq 4$), further suggesting a presence of other mechanisms such

+285 as resonance (as discussed in section 2.2).
+The EP fluxes (wave propagation) in Fig. 4c also demonstrate an amplification of wave propagation out of the wave source ($k = 2$) in equatorward and upward direction, which can potentially disturb the stratospheric polar vortex (see section 5).

 Fig. 4e demonstrates a wave decay mechanism, which results in an apparent wave source.
-As in Fig. 4c there is positive EP 315 flux divergence (apparent wave source in $k = 2$ waves) at ~ 200 hPa and lag 0, from which waves can propagate equatorwards and upwards, but the propagation is only significant on 90% significance level, thus not shown in Fig. 4e (95% significance level).
-Note that since this mechanism leads to an apparent wave source we do not necessarily expect wave propagation out of this wave source, unless it is upward wave propagation consistent with a wave entering the tropopause region from below

-(wave sink) and then exiting it upwards (wave source).
-The apparent wave source ($k = 2$) here is weaker (compared with panel 320 (c)) and preceded by a similar magnitude negative EP flux divergence ($k = 2$) at the same level, suggesting a wave decay mechanism (consistent with the definitions for subjective analysis; section 3.3), whereby the wave growth results in negative EP flux divergence and wave decay results in positive EP flux divergence (consistent with the hypothesis discussed in section 321; see also schematic in Fig. 1).
-Fig. 4f further demonstrates that upscale cascade does not occur in this case as the synoptic EP flux divergence shows a similar evolution to $k = 2$ EP flux divergence and not the opposite as in Fig. 4d, and it also does 325 not pass the significance threshold.
+As in Fig. 4c there is positive EP flux divergence (apparent wave source in $k = 2$ waves) at ~ 200 hPa and lag 0, from which waves can propagate equatorwards and upwards, but the propagation is only significant on 90% significance level, thus not shown in Fig. 4e (95% significance level).
+Note that since this mechanism leads to an apparent wave source we do not necessarily expect wave propagation out of this wave source, unless it is upward wave propagation consistent with a wave entering the tropopause region from below (wave sink) and then exiting it upwards (wave source).
+The apparent wave source ($k = 2$) here is weaker (compared with panel (c)) and preceded by a similar magnitude negative EP flux divergence ($k = 2$) at the same level, suggesting a wave decay mechanism (consistent with the definitions for subjective analysis; section 3.3), whereby the wave growth results in negative EP flux divergence and wave decay results in positive EP flux divergence (consistent with the hypothesis discussed in section 2.1; see also schematic in Fig. 1).
+Fig. 4f further demonstrates that upscale cascade does not occur in this case as the synoptic EP flux divergence shows a similar evolution to $k = 2$ EP flux divergence and not the opposite as in Fig. 4d, and it also does not pass the significance threshold.